MinaFoundation/Liminal/README.md

 // Fetch the count from the off-chain store. const count = await counter.count.fetch()

-// (Optional) Supply the Mina client to ensure fetched data is proven. const count = await counter.count.fetch(client)
+// (Optional) Supply the client to ensure fetched data is proven. const count = await counter.count.fetch(client)
 ```